 Why Do I Support The Right To Die Legislation?

-Lots of reason, and lots of things that I’ve seen both in my professional life, and personal life.
+Lots of reasons, and lots of things that I’ve seen both in my professional life, and personal life.
 Why am I thinking about it now?
 Well, this isn’t the first time I’ve written about this subject.
 See my blog from a year or so ago about this topic here.

 What made me think about it again now?
 In all honestly, it was something I saw on Animal Planet.
-Yes, the channel with all of nature shows.
+Yes, the channel with all of the nature shows.

 I was watching a show about the San Diego Zoo.
 The show is really cool, and I want to visit that zoo someday.
 Anyway, there was a male lion named M’bari, who had been acting as if he was in pain.
 Upon further testing, the zookeepers determined that M’bari had a kidney tumor.
 According to the show, the lion was approximately 78 years old (in lion years) and would likely not survive major surgery.
 Instead, the decision was made to euthanize him.
 The keepers decided to make the last days of the lion’s life as comfortable, fun, and enriching for him as possible.
 They gave him his favorite foods, let him play with his favorite toys, and spend time with his girlfriend.
 As the days went on, M’bari became less and less interested in the things he enjoyed.
 His pain level was increasing, and so the zookeepers decided the time had come.
 They made sure his last day was a good one, and he was peacefully put to sleep.